- About This Banana Almond Chocolate Chip Lactation Mini Muffins Recipe

 - Almond flour–Make sure to use blanched almond flour, not almond meal.
 Almond meal is made with the skins retained, which are more difficult to digest

 - White flour–I use unbleached, organic four when possible.
 You can also use whole wheat flour, which is definitely healthier.
 However, the wheat flour somehow robs the muffins of the beautiful sweetness the bananas provide.

-- Vegan options– You can replace the butter with equal amounts of coconut oil, and replace the eggs with flax eggs.
+- Vegan options– I do not recommend a vegan diet during the postpartum phase of motherhood, especially if you are exclusively breastfeeding.
+However, if you have allergies, you can replace the butter with equal amounts of coconut oil, and replace the eggs with flax eggs.
 To replace the two eggs, mix two tablespoon ground flaxseed meal with six tablespoons of water.
 Mix together, and let sit in your fridge for 15 minutes to set up and thicken.